 Students who successfully complete the training are eligible to apply for a CNA license from the Maryland Board of Nursing.

-Minimum 16 years of age.
+Minimum 16 years of age, and a 9th grade reading level.
 Most employers require 18 years or older and a high school diploma or GED.

 The program requires study time outside of class and includes college-level texts.
 All tests must be passed prior to the start of clinical training.
 Clinical training requires written documentation of MMR and Varicella immunity, a negative TB test or chest x-ray within the last 12 months and Hepatitis B immunity or waiver.